-Blending free-verse poetry and illustration with historical primary-source material, FIGHTING FOR JUSTICE biographies encourage young people to speak up and make a difference.
+Blending free-verse poetry and illustration with historical primary-source material, these biographies encourage young people to speak up and make a difference.

 Praise for Biddy Mason Speaks Up (2019)